Arealai/api-documentation/README.md

 }
 ```

-The "upload_session_uuid" can be used to programmatically pull the results of the document processing Session.
+The "session_uuid" can be used to programmatically pull the results of the document processing Session.
 Please check the "Sessions, Search and Get Sessions" section below for more information.

 For additional quesitons, please contact the Areal.ai Team.